 Differences in body structure and skull structure can be seen in cats.
 Thin Siamese cats with narrow faces are natural introverts.
 Some Asian breeds have broader skulls and are natural extroverts.
-British Shorthairs, having a more round body type and skull structure, are emotional introverts, more feeling for themselves and their surroundings.
-Manx cats and Bengals are naturally emotionally expressive with strong back muscles and a relatively larger back portion of the skull.
+British Shorthairs, having a more round body type and relatively larger back head, are emotional introverts, more feeling for themselves and their surroundings.
+Manx cats and Bengals are naturally emotionally expressive with strong back muscles and a relatively larger front portion of the skull.
 Bengals are also very powerful in movement using the intervertebral muscles for horizontal locomotion.

 Bengals are naturally emotionally expressive and are very powerful in movement using intervertebral muscles for horizontal movement.